BlueFlo0d/FTPResearchCV/README.md

+# Important Note

+This is one of my early project aims to implement high performance structural light reconstruction algorithm on mobile platforms.
+The performance turns out to be very good.
+However, I've decided to stop the development, and make all of the code open source.

+All code in this repo is released under AGPL v2.0, even the license isn't added to every file.

 # FTPResearchCV
 Project Moon 3d Reconstruction

 Currently the code is for **research** purpose.
 The code currently assumed a 1024x1024 image is provided, and the API exposes implemention detail.
 It's nessecary to wrap it before using in production environment.